 Get a good backpack

 Don’t even start planning your trip without a good backpack.
 Unfortunately, these are not cheap, but they are durable so if you pick the right backpack, it will serve you for many years.
 When buying your perfect backpack, consider the size, quality, comfort and purpose.
+Many people choose a canvas backpack for a trip because it’s durable and waterproof.
+You can check out some of the packing hacks for clothes too.

 Most of the weight in your backpack belongs to clothing so don’t bring too much.
 It doesn’t matter if you’re preparing for a three-week or three-month trip, you will probably do laundry on the way.
 When it comes to clothing, you will need a few shirts and pants, underwear, quality socks and some good hiking shoes.
 If you’re traveling somewhere cold, it’s best to think in terms of layers.
 Big coats are much less practical than a few layers of thermal clothing pieces